New UIS data browser

 3. TCG will take forward the recommendations of the EDS Conference between sessions.

-• The EDS Commission (formerly TCG) met again on 29 April 2024 to discuss working groups, task forces and workplans for the period 2024-2026.
+• The EDS Commission (formerly TCG) met again on 29 April 2024 and on 4 July 2024.

 For more information: Terms of Reference and new composition